This article describes how to go from a raw data table...

 df = x[!duplicated(x[,1]),]By default, in both situations, the code de-duplicates by displaying the first unique row when there are duplicates.
 However, by appending the fromLast argument, we can display the last row instead:

-df = x[!duplicated(x[,1], fromLast=T),]Note that using the code below only will result in a TRUE or FALSE based on whether the condition is met.
+df = x[!duplicated(x[,1], fromLast=T),]Note that using the code below will only result in a TRUE or FALSE based on whether the condition is met.

-!duplicated(x[,1])5.
+!duplicated(x[,1])6.
 Click Calculate.